poga/sitex/README.md

 * `http://localhost:8080/foo` will redirect to `/test.json`
 * `http://localhost:8080/bar?id=2` will render `/test-2.json`

-## Redirects
+## Redirects & Headers

 SiteX is built from scratch to mimic Netlify's `redirect` behavior.
-For documents, see [offical document](https://www.netlify.com/docs/redirects/).
+For documents, see [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

+**Notes**: SiteX use [httprouter](https://github.com/julienschmidt/httprouter) to handle routing.
+The router has only explict matches.
+Therefore, some configuration might not work.

 ## Contribute